Ghana Food Guide

 Avoid consuming raw or undercooked shellfish.

-Raw shellfish can contain harmful bacteria and viruses that can cause food poisoning.
+Raw shellfish can carry bacteria and viruses that lead to food poisoning, so have it properly cooked.

 Dietary Options